johnpuddephatt/happen/_posts/2017-07-11-how-to-train-your-staff-to-make-videos.markdown

 layout: post
 categories: []
 ---
 If your content strategy involves publishing regular video, it’s worth thinking about training your staff to produce it.
 You’ll need to commit some resources to the project but with a modest outlay it’s possible to equip your marketing or communications teams to make regular content in-house.

+What’s most important is to have a clear idea of what you want them to produce before training starts.
+Know your objectives and be realistic.
+If your team are beginners and not about to devote themselves full-time to video production they need to focus on something simple: regular interviews with customers, for example, or pieces-to-camera with your CEO.

+Think about what your audience will expect in terms of quality and don’t set your team up to fail.
+They’ll be able to produce professional-looking interviews but not elaborate films.
+Their work will liven up your blog but probably not look slick at the top of your homepage.

 ## Getting started